The Great Cross-Border Route – Military Heritage of Latvia and Lithuania in 100 Years

 Museum of the Battles for Freedom in Utena

-The museum was established in 2015 in the former Utena narrow-gauge railway station.
-As it is presented, it is a museum that breathes poetry and subtly reveals the truth of the post-war period.
-The exhibition “Common European Identity in the Context of Totalitarian Regimes” offers to learn about the past of all of Lithuania and Europe through the history of one Lithuanian region.
-It tells about the division of Europe in 1939 according to secret protocol agreements, the Soviet occupation of Lithuania, the forced participation of Lithuanians in World War II, exile, post-war resistance and the creation of collective farms in the Utena region.
-The painful events of 1940–1965 in the Utena region and Lithuania are revealed by comparing them with life behind the Iron Curtain.
+The museum is located in Utena, near the junction of the Kaunas-Daugpilis (A6) and Vilnius-Utena (A14) trunk roads.
+The museum was established in 2015 at the former narrowgauge railway station building of Utena.
+The museum claims to be a form of poetry that tacitly exposes the post-war truth.
+The exhibition “A Common European Identity in the Context of Totalitarian Regimes” offers to explore the past of Lithuania and Europe through the history of one Lithuanian region.
+It tells the story of secret documents and the division of Europe in 1939, the Soviet occupation of Lithuania, the forced participation of Lithuanians in World War II, exile, post-war resistance and the organisation of collective farms in the Utena region.
+The painful events of 1940–1965 in the Utena region and the events in Lithuania are contrasted with life behind the Iron Curtain.

-The history of the narrow gauge railway station also bears a tragic imprint.
-From here, in 1941 and 1945–1953, wagons with deportees rolled to Siberia.
+The history of the narrow-gauge railway station also has tragic pages.
+From here, in 1941 and from 1945–1953, train cars with deportees were sent to Siberia.

 Ignalina Nuclear Power Plant

-6 km from Visaginas, on the Visaginas–Ignalina Nuclear Power Plant road (KK177).
+Ignalina Nuclear Power Plant is located at a distance of 6 km from Visaginas, on the Visaginas-Ignalina road (KK177).

 World War I Exposition in Turmantas